You can motivate and engage your team

 10 – Have Fun

 Is there friendly banter or friendly rivalry in the team?
 Good-natured jokes and storytelling are vital to the lifeblood of your workplace.
-If your employees never laugh or a sense of humor is frowned upon, your team will likely be extremely unmotivated.
+If your employees never laugh or a sense of humour is frowned upon, your team will likely be extremely unmotivated.
 Do you socialize and have seasonal parties and birthday celebrations?
 If not get someone with mojo to get the party started.